Monday, July 25, 2022

 SD Memory Card Library for AVR Microcontrollers - SD and FAT Driver

-This project facilitates the reading and writing of SD flash memory cards using FAT16 or FAT32 file systems, over the SPI protocol, and it is designed with embedded systems in mind.
-It includes an SD driver that uses the SPI interface and a FAT driver that is controlled by the host microcontroller.
+This is a library for reading and writing of SD flash memory cards using FAT16 or FAT32 file systems, over the SPI protocol, and is designed with embedded systems in mind.
+It includes an SD card driver that uses the SPI interface and a FAT driver that is controlled by the host microcontroller.

 There are two main standards for flash memory cards: MMC (MultiMediaCards) and SD (Secure Digital), SD being the most used today.
 SD was developed by the SD Association (SDA) as an improvement over MMCs.
 These cards have basically a flash memory array and a microcontroller inside that controls erasing, reading, writing, error controls, and wear leveling of the flash array.
 The data is transferred between the memory card and the host controller as data blocks in units of 512 bytes.